DmitriySh/time-jdk-executor/README.md

 =======

 My pet project.
-This is a prototype of multithreaded service executes incoming tasks on a scheduled time.
+This is a prototype of multithreaded server executes incoming tasks on a scheduled time.
 Powered by: `Java SE `only.

 ## Rules: